Table of Contents

 FLAC is a compressed audio format.
 However, unlike other compressed audio formats such as AAC and MP3, FLAC is lossless so the compression does not negatively affect the audio quality.

 WAV and FLAC are both two of the best lossless audio formats when it comes to audio quality.
-You will definitely hear the difference between these two file formats and other common formats such as MP3 and MP4.
+You will hear the difference between these two file formats and other common formats such as MP3 and MP4.

 If you have the option, we would always recommend choosing either FLAC or WAV format over other options.

-Only those with really sensitive ears and high-quality equipment will be able to tell that WAV is higher quality than FLAC.
+Only those with really sensitive ears and high-quality equipment will be able to tell that WAV is of higher quality than FLAC.

 In most cases, they will sound the same.
 If you’re choosing a file size for a podcast or other primarily spoken-word audio, even high-end equipment will barely notice a difference.